 But Betelgeuse is no ordinary red star.
 It’s a magnificently rare red supergiant.
 According to Professor Jim Kaler – whose website Stars you should check out – there might be only one red supergiant star like Betelgeuse for every million or so stars in our Milky Way galaxy.

-By the way, at this time of year, Betelgeuse’s constellation – Orion the Hunter – ascends to its highest point in the heavens around mid-evening, with the Hunter symbolically reaching the height of his powers.
+By the way, at this time of year, Betelgeuse’s constellation – Orion the Hunter – ascends to its highest point in the heavens around 9 p.m. local time, with the Hunter symbolically reaching the height of his powers.
 As night passes – with Earth turning eastward under the stars – Orion has his inevitable “fall,” shifting lower into the southwestern sky by late evening.
 Orion slowly heads westward throughout the evening hours and plunges beneath the western horizon in the wee hours after midnight.

 Bottom line: The ruddy star Betelgeuse depicts Orion’s shoulder.
 In mid-February, Orion reaches his high point for the night around 9 p.m. local time.